RobProductions/OpenEOS/README.md

 2. Acquire the PlatformInterface which acts as your EOS session and ensure that you call .tick() on some time interval
 3. Use Auth system to log in an Epic User (if you wish to provide that option)
 4. Use the Connect system to log in a generic user through some provider, or convert the Epic User into the generic Product User
-5. Use the stored PlatformInterface and user data whenever you need to interact with the SDK
+5. Use the stored PlatformInterface and user data whenever you need to interact with the SDK, for example unlocking Achievements or uploading statistics
 6. Shutdown the SDK on App exit and release the memory used by the PlatformInterface

 ### EOSCore Layer